ififfy/flipflip/docs/scene_generators.md

 alt="Generate" width="20" height="20"> ).
 This will use the rules you set up to generate a random selection of sources for your Scene.
 The default max number of sources is 200, but you can lower or raise this to meet your needs.

+After generating a scene, you will see a number (`X/Y`) next to each Percent rule.
+This tells you how many sources were chosen during generation from the total that fit your rules.
+This can help in finding a optimal MAX number for your specific rules.

 Any changes to Effects here will be persisted between generated Scenes (using this Generator).
 The only thing that gets overridden when you click `Generate` is the list of sources.
 If you are particularly fond of a generated Scene, you can click `Save as Scene` in the sidebar to save these sources as their own stand-alone Scene.